kollia/selfTables/README.md

 `state_id`, `name`, `country_id`
 but the table in the database has:
 `state_id`, `name`, <font color="red">`country`</font><br />
-The reason is, that the State table has an foreign key to the Country table and shows the primary key ('`counry_id`') of the other table and not the own column ('`country`').<br />
+The reason is, that the State table has an foreign key to the Country table and shows the primary key ('`country_id`') of the other table and not the own column ('`country`').<br />
 Pull the table 'Country' from the database object and identify the column as follow. <br />
 There is also the possibility to select only the columns you want and give them an other name, also the table.